 Late Payments on Credit Report and FICO Credit Score

 The specific requirements for each mortgage loan program are outlined above, all mortgage lenders take into account the borrower’s entire credit history while evaluating his or her eligibility.
-All lenders recognize that mortgage applicants may have periods of bad credit or even bankruptcy in their past.
+All lenders recognize that mortgage applicants may have periods of bad credit or even bankruptcy in the past.

-Late payments, particularly those that occurred in the last year, may be a problem for obtaining mortgage loan approval, even if the applicant has excellent credit scores.
+Late payments, particularly those that occurred in the last year, maybe a problem for obtaining mortgage loan approval, even if the applicant has excellent credit scores.
 A borrower with a lower credit score has a far better chance of receiving a mortgage loan approval than one with a higher credit score but who has had recent late payments.